Richard Stallman's personal political notes from 2003: May - August

 [Reference updated on 2018-05-10 because the old link was broken.]

-The FCC is charging ahead with rule changes that would
+The FCC is charging ahead with rule changes that would increase corporate control over mass media in the US.

 [Reference updated on 2018-05-10 because the old link was broken.]